-Penfield, Teece, and SAS Dissertation Research Fellowships are intended to facilitate the progress of students who are engaged in an early or intermediate stage of dissertation research.
-Candidates who can be expected to finish their dissertations in 2013-14 are not eligible for this competition, but may be proposed instead for an SAS Dissertation Completion Fellowship (see above).
+Penfield, Teece, and SAS Dissertation Research Award are intended to facilitate the progress of students who are engaged in an early or intermediate stage of dissertation research.
+Candidates who can be expected to finish their dissertations in 2022-2023 are not eligible for this competition, but may be proposed instead for an SAS Dissertation Completion Fellowship.

-• SAS Dissertation Research Fellowships are supported by the School’s unrestricted funds, so they can aid students not eligible for a Penfield or Teece Fellowship.
+• SAS Dissertation Research Awards are supported by the School’s unrestricted funds, so they can aid students not eligible for a Penfield or Teece Award.
 In addition, once the Penfield and Teece funds are exhausted, students who would otherwise be eligible for those competitions may receive a DRF if they rank higher than remaining candidates in the combined pool of nominees.

 Requests for grants to support travel and/or other research expenses must be justified by an itemized (but not excessively detailed) budget.

 Research funds may be used during either the Summer of 2022 or the 2022-2023 academic year, or both.
 The maximum award for a Summer DRF will be $5,000.
 Budgets should not include normal living expenses (food, rent, etc.), as stipends are intended to cover those costs.
 However, requests may be made for costs of temporary lodging away from home, if the student must continue to pay for a usual living place, or for extra costs of eating out during travel when self-catering is not feasible.
 The aggregate amount of money we have to support these awards is limited, so the amount we can offer towards each request will depend on the number and nature of the applications we receive.
 Our goal is to help as many deserving students as we can with our resources.